grafolean/grafolean/doc/user-guide.md

 There are 2 types of bots, *custom* and others (like SNMP, ICMP Ping,...).
 Grafolean doesn't know any details about *custom* bots, except that they will send data to backend via REST (i.e., HTTP) using their own authentication token - they are the most generic kind, but it takes an additional effort to set them up and to reconfigure them when needed.
 They are usually less convenient, but they provide a nice escape hatch in case we just want to send values via cron, from inside of an app, or when we are using a protocol not supported by dedicated Grafolean bots.

 Other kinds of bots (SNMP, Ping) are configured via Grafolean user interface.
-The bots themselves need to be installed somewhere where they can collect data (possibly in remote networks), but once that is done, they periodically ask Grafolean for instructions (which *entities* to monitor, which *sensors* are enabled on them, and which *credentials* to use when fetching data).
-The data is then sent to Grafolean the same way the custom bots would send it.
+By default both a SNMP and ICMP Ping bot are already installed and setup as part of (self-hosted) Grafolean system, but they can also be installed separately (possibly in remote networks).
+The bots periodically ask Grafolean for instructions (which *entities* to monitor, which *sensors* are enabled on them, and which *credentials* to use when fetching data).
+The data is then sent to Grafolean the same way the custom bots would send it (HTTP POST).

 ### Entities

-**Entities** are the things we would like to monitor (like devices, web pages, systems,...).
+**Entities** are the things we would like to monitor (currently only devices are supported, but it could also be web pages, systems,...).

 Note that they are only needed when we use non-custom bots.
 Grafolean doesn't use entities directly, it just passes their information to bots which then gather data from them.